-The CalSTRS Investment Committee has given its approval for a study on investment in infrastructure assets including, roads, bridges, airports, ports, water facilities, and wastewater facilities, and power generation.
-If an investment policy is approved by the CalSTRS Board, this could signal other large institutional investors to make infrastructure investment funds available.
+Both CalPERS and CalSTRS are currently evaluating whether appropriate opportunities exist for investing in infrastructure including, roads, bridges, airports, ports, water facilities, and wastewater facilities, and power generation.
+If these funds ultimately approve investment policies related to infrastructure development, other large institutional investors could follow their lead resulting in significant new source of funds for key state infrastructure needs.